Queen’s tribute to Prince Philip as she prepares for Christmas at Windsor

 The Queen used her 2020 Christmas broadcast to deliver a heartfelt message of hope to the country, praising the “indomitable spirit” of those who had risen “magnificently” to the challenges of the coronavirus pandemic.

-The Queen's address to the nation will be broadcast across multiple channels at 3pm on Christmas Day.
+The Queen’s address to the nation will be broadcast across several channels at 3pm on Christmas Day.

 Register for free to continue reading